FIG-Bioinfo/FIG-Bioinformatics-Course/1_Representative-Genomes/1.3_Kmers-and-Jaccard-Similarities/Kmer-Exercise-1_What-are-Kmers.md

   * Optional command-line argument short-form `-t`, long-form `--type`, whose values may either be `dna` or `protein`.
 Default type should be `dna`.

   * If invoked with an argument `-h` or `--help`, the program should print a "help" message to STDERR describing the program, listing the argument names, showing whether an argument is mandatory or optional, and indicating that the data-file will be read from STDIN.
 The program should then exit.

   * The program shall read a FASTA-formated file from STDIN; you are allowed to use BioPython to read, write, and operate on sequences.

   * if the `--type` argument is specified, then if `--type` is `dna` the sequence should be converted to lower-case, else if `--type` is protein the sequence should be converted to upper-case.

-  * For each sequence, the program should extract all possible Kmers of length given by the Kmer-length argument, and write to STDOUT a two-column tab-separated file consisting of the Kmer and the sequence-ID that it came from .
+  * For each sequence, the program should extract all possible Kmers of length given by the Kmer-length argument, and write to STDOUT a two-column tab-separated file consisting of the Kmer and the sequence-ID that it came from.

   * If the `--type` argument is specified, then the Kmer should be checked before output for whether it contains characters that are not in the DNA or Protein alphabets, respectively, and invalid Kmers and the sequence-id they came from should be written to STDERR instead of STDOUT.